thanu-9/Armstrong-Number/README.md

 ## Highlights
 * Works well and returns the correct output.
 * The code is efficient
-* The number of tests done is limited

 ## Imrovements
 * The number of tests done is limited and it can be improved.